Sintered Ceramic Ferrite

 Sintered Ceramic Ferrite Magnets

-Developed in the late 1950’s Sintered Ferrite or Ceramic magnets are manufactured from a composite powder containing 80% Iron oxide and 20% Barium or Strontium oxide.
+Developed in the late 1950’s Sintered Ferrite magnets, also known as Ceramic magnets, are manufactured from a composite powder containing 80% Iron oxide and 20% Barium or Strontium oxide.
 This powder is die pressed into a component that is then sintered in a furnace at approximately 1200°C.

 Ferrite has an excellent resistance to demagnetisation and can be magnetised before or after assembly without danger of losing any performance.
 It can be used in operating temperatures ranging from -40°C to + 250°C. However it does have a poor temperature coefficient losing approximately 0.2% of remanence per degree C when heated above zero.